dechamps/FlexASIO/BACKENDS.md

 initialization will fail if the application sample rate is different from the sample rate of the input or output devices, as configured in the Windows sound settings.
 (Corollary: if the input and output devices are configured with different sample rates in Windows, WASAPI Shared won't work, period.)
-It is not clear if this is an inherent limitation of WASAPI itself or an issue with PortAudio.
+There is also no support for upmixing nor downmixing; the channel counts must match exactly.
+These limitations [are inherent to WASAPI itself][wasapisr].

 In *exclusive* mode, WASAPI behaves completely differently and bypasses the entirety of the Windows audio pipeline, including mixing and APOs.
 As a result,